-The assets that are recorded at fair value on a recurring basis are investments in mutual funds, equity securities and money market accounts.
+The assets that are recorded at fair value on a recurring basis are investments in exchange traded funds and private equity funds.
 The Organization has no financial liabilities or non-financial items that are recorded at fair value on a recurring basis.